VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 :help netrw
 ```

-If you check the table of content in the help page you'll notice a section called `netrw-browser-settings`.
+If you check the table of content in the help page, you'll notice a section called `netrw-browser-settings`.
 Once there we get a list of variables and their descriptions.
-Let's focus on the ones that start with `g:`, those are the ones we change with `vim.g`.
+Let's focus on the ones that start with `g:`.

 For example, if we want to hide the help text in the banner we use `netrw_banner`.